 According to psychiatrist Dr. Samantha Boardman:

 “While there is no single ingredient that will put you in a better mood or prevent memory loss, a great deal of evidence suggests that following a Mediterranean diet can boost your psychological fitness.”

 Eating lots of sugar, processed food, and fatty meats has been correlated to depression and anxiety.
 In the Mediterranean, these foods are shunned in favor of healthier ones like legumes, whole grains, nuts and seeds, olive oil, antioxidant-rich fruits and vegetables, seafood, and lean meat only in moderation.

-In a study published in the journal Lancet Diabetes & Endocrinology, participants who ate a diet rich in healthy fat from olive oil and nuts were able to lose more weight over the course of five years than those who ate low-fat meals.
+In a study published in the journal Lancet Diabetes & Endocrinology, participants who ate a diet rich in healthy fat from olive oil, coconut oil and nuts were able to lose more weight over the course of five years than those who ate low-fat meals.
 More and more evidence is coming to light that certain types of dietary fat, like some of those eaten in the Mediterranean, can actually be good for you.

 “Healthy cell walls made from high-quality fats are better able to metabolize insulin, which keeps blood sugar regulated.
 Without proper blood-sugar control, the body stores fat for a rainy day.
 The right fats increase fat burning, cut your hunger, and reduce fat storage, and help you lose weight.” —Dr. Mark Hyman